rust-lang/rust/src/bootstrap/README.md

 configure your directory to use this build, like so:

 ```
-# configure to use local rust instead of downloding a beta.
+# configure to use local rust instead of downloading a beta.
 # `--local-rust-root` is optional here.
 If elided, we will
 # use whatever rustc we find on your PATH.
-> configure --enable-rustbuild --local-rust-root=~/.cargo/ --enable-local-rebuild
+> ./configure --local-rust-root=~/.cargo/ --enable-local-rebuild
 ```

 After that, you can use the `--incremental` flag to actually do incremental builds:

 ```
-> ../x.py build --incremental
+> ./x.py build --incremental
 ```

 The `--incremental` flag will store incremental compilation artifacts